sboots/vote-yes-yukon-website-2025/content/_index.md

 Lawn signs are surprisingly expensive (like $10 apiece to print!).
 Donations to our lawn sign fund are gratefully appreciated! **After our print orders are covered, we’ll use any additional donations for other print advertising and poster printing.**

 {{< callout type="info" >}}
-  Our second lawn sign order is in production and should arrive later this week (October 20-24).
-If you’d like a lawn sign, [fill out the request form](https://docs.google.com/forms/d/e/1FAIpQLSf1jKx05-ghA6poH4wGJEkvxW8S_Nv_VxNTBCjOO2S08HEaKg/viewform) while supplies last!
+  Our second lawn sign order is in production and should arrive later this week (October 20-24). **All of the signs from both orders have been requested.** Thanks everyone for the wonderful support!
 {{< /callout >}}

 You can send donations by e-transfer to [voteyesyukon@gmail.com](mailto:voteyesyukon@gmail.com).

 {{% details title="Some quick donation rules" closed="true" %}}

-* If you’ve donated and you’d like a lawn sign, [fill out our lawn sign request form](https://docs.google.com/forms/d/e/1FAIpQLSf1jKx05-ghA6poH4wGJEkvxW8S_Nv_VxNTBCjOO2S08HEaKg/viewform).
 * **We are not a political party and these donations are not tax deductible.**
 * For transparency, your name (as displayed in the e-transfer) will be added to a publicly-visible donation record spreadsheet.
 * Please only send a donation if you are a Yukon resident, and please don’t donate more than $200.